MMehdiMousavi/SuperCaustics/README.md

 # Installation

-  This repository is tested with Unreal Engine 4.26.1 on Windows 10 (SuperCaustics Simulations) and Ubuntu 16.04 (Neural Networks), Python 3.7, Pytorch 1.7.1 and Easytorch 2.8.3
+  This repository is tested with Unreal Engine 4.26.1 on Windows 10 (SuperCaustics Editor) and Ubuntu 16.04 (Neural Networks), Python 3.7, Pytorch 1.7.1 and Easytorch 2.8.3

    **Hardware Requirements:**